-Experiential Learning forms the backbone of the Pitt-Johnstown Real World Action Program.
+Experiential Learning forms the backbone of Pitt-Johnstown's commitment to real world readiness.
 It is a process through which students develop knowledge and skills from experiences outside of the traditional academic setting.
 These includes internships, undergraduate research, volunteering, and cooperative education.

 Students have the opportunity to engage in research, scholarship, and creative experiences with faculty who are leaders in their fields.
 This experience-based learning complements classroom learning by developing relationships among faculty, gaining critical skills, and strengthening career aspirations.